CRDloghorizon/SocketSense-KTH-1/KTH_DS02/README.md

 2. Kmeans, SOM and DTW in C. (Compatible to run on ESP32, with the IDF toolchain v3.3)
 3. An example main file which takes the BME dataset as input.

-Open access publication standard
+Open access publication standard for code and dataset.

-Partner owner of the data: KTH
+Partner owner of the data: KTH.

-Partner in charge of the data collection: Open dataset from UCR
+Partner in charge of the data collection: Open dataset from UCR (https://www.cs.ucr.edu/~eamonn/time_series_data/).

 Purpose use of the data analysis: Refer to paper https://doi.org/10.1109/dsd53832.2021.00038